Nothing will stand in your way

 1. Clash My Soul 2.
 Decapitated Mind 3.
 Welcome To The Real World 4.
 Reborn Dogs 5.
 Fuck You 6.
 Third Birth 7.
 Deadicate 8.
 Five Year Plan 9.
 Process Of Pain 10.
 Reverse 11.
 Dancing With The Dead

-The last Holy Moses album with Sabina Classen on vocals before a long break, Reborn Dogs is the rawest, heaviest thrash metal - not quite as dark and stylish as Terminal Terror but pretty satisfactory in its category.
-The vocals are as extreme as ever plus some, and on the whole this must be one of the most brutal Holy Moses albums.
-The music is not as strong as on some of the band's better efforts, but the merciless nature of these songs makes it rather enjoyable after all.
-Despite the somewhat varying quality of their albums, Holy Moses were definitely among the most interesting German thrash metal bands, and although Reborn Dogs is not one of the band's best releases, it remains a solid demonstration of their characteristic style.
+The last Holy Moses album with Sabina Classen on vocals before a long break was a remarkably energetic piece of work.
+Reborn Dogs can be quite different from the dark and stylish Terminal Terror, but it is pretty satisfactory in its specific category of most relentless and raw thrash metal.
+The vocals are as extreme as ever and then some, and on the whole this must be among the most brutal recordings from this band.
+It may not appear quite as strong as Finished With The Dogs, but the absolutely merciless nature of these songs makes the output fairly enjoyable after all.
+Despite the varying quality of their albums, Holy Moses more than proved their worth as one of the most interesting German thrash metal acts, and Reborn Dogs remains a solid demonstration of a certain side of their characteristic style.

 HOLY MOSES - No Matter What's The Cause